-Prior to joining the Firm, Tom served as a law clerk to the Honorable Thomas I. Vanaskie of the United States Court of Appeals for the Third Circuit.
-He also served as a judicial extern to Judge Vanaskie and to the Honorable John F. Cherry of the Dauphin County Court of Common Pleas, as well as a legislative intern to Senator Robert P. Casey, Jr.
+Prior to joining the firm, Tom served as a law clerk to the Honorable Thomas I. Vanaskie of the United States Court of Appeals for the Third Circuit.
+He also served as a judicial extern to Judge Vanaskie and to President Judge John F. Cherry of the Dauphin County Court of Common Pleas, as well as a legislative intern to Senator Robert P. Casey, Jr.

-During law school, Tom served as an articles editor of the Penn State Journal of Law and International Affairs and as vice chair of the Penn State Law Moot Court Executive Board.
-He was also the only student invited to participate at a cybersecurity conference in Washington, D.C., where he presented a paper to various cybersecurity experts and high-ranking officials at the Federal Communications Commission.
+During law school, Tom was the only student invited to participate at a cybersecurity conference in Washington, D.C., where he presented a paper to various cybersecurity experts and high-ranking officials at the Federal Communications Commission.
 The paper, titled Defining the Limits of Governmental Access to Personal Data Stored in the Cloud: An Analysis and Critique of Microsoft Ireland, was later published in Penn State’s Journal of Information Policy.
-Additionally, throughout his 3L year, Tom worked as a research assistant to Professor Anne T. McKenna, coauthoring a chapter in Volume 7 of Jones on Evidence, 7th Edition, and updating multiple chapters of the Westlaw treatise Wiretapping & Eavesdropping: Surveillance in the Internet Age.

 Tom was voted by his classmates to be the Penn State Law commencement speaker, was the 2017 recipient of the Joseph Leyburn Kramer Award, and is a proud member of the Penn State Alumni Association.